While the Services tool window displays output of your queries, the data editor displays data of a database object as is.

-You can filter rows by pressing Ctrl+F and running a search on the table.
+You can filter rows by pressing Control+F and running a search on the table.

 You can use the WHERE filter and filter data in a table by writing a query in the WHERE field.

-For information about how to filter tables within a schema in Database tool window, see Speed search in tool windows.
+For more information about filtering tables within a schema in Database tool window, see Speed search in tool windows.